What is the Franchise Agreement?

 How to define the franchise agreement?

-The franchise contract is a contract that is not named by law, so its definition results from the practice and the qualification that the judges ended up giving it.
+The Franchise Agreement it is a contract that is not named by law, so its definition results from the practice and the qualification that the judges ended up giving it.

-There are 3 main elements to remember: the franchise agreement is the provision of know-how, that is to say a set of practical knowledge proven by the franchisor, identified in an operating manual, not immediately accessible without research effort and providing an advantage over the franchisee’s situation, if he had remained outside the network.
+There are 3 main elements to remember: the Franchise Agreement is the provision of a Technical Know How, that is to say, a set of practical knowledge proven by FRANCHISOR , identified in an operating manual, not immediately accessible without research effort and providing an advantage over the franchisee’s situation, if he had remained outside the network.

 It is a contract that provides a brand, therefore a sign of customer attraction, to which we generally add architectural concepts, graphics that allow the global recognition of the commercial offer.

-And finally, it is an assistance, that is to say the services provided by the franchisor for the benefit of the franchisees so that they exploit in the most efficient way possible the know-how in the respect of the image of the brand; and this, in return for the royalty paid by the franchisee for all the counterparties that I have just described to you.
+And finally, it is an assistance, that is to say services provided by the franchisor for the benefit of the franchisees so that they exploit in the most efficient way possible the Technical Know How in respect of the image of the brand; and this, in return for the fee paid by the franchisee for all the counterparties that I have just described to you.

 Is there a standard franchise agreement that complies with the law?

 In fact, not because an unnamed contract is a contract that is not defined by law, so there is no legal regime of the franchise contract.
-It is a contract that has been created by practitioners, lawyers and their clients, traders and whose contours have been defined as and when by the judges on the occasion of litigation of franchise law.
+It is a contract that has been created by practitioners, lawyers and their clients, traders and whose contours have been defined as and when by the judges on the occasion of franchise law litigation.

-There is therefore no standard franchise agreement.
-A franchise agreement is always a technique for the personalised organisation of a desired relationship between a franchisor and a franchisee.
+There is therefore no standard franchise agreement .
+A franchise agreement, it is always a technique of personalised organisation of a desired relationship between a franchisor and a franchisee.
 So what does that mean?
 This means that at the firm, we will implement a client questioning technique, and from the knowledge we have of their sector of activity, ask them specific questions according to this sector of activity.

-And at every possible point in a relationship between a franchisor and a franchisee, we will put the options on the table.
+And at every possible point of a relationship between a franchisor and a franchisee, we’ll put the options on the table.

-So the franchise agreement is entirely personalised and is co-constructed between the lawyer and his client.
+So the franchise agreement is fully customized and co-constructed between the lawyer and his client.

 What is a good franchise agreement?

-Then, it is a contract that is unequivocal, that is to say that we must, on reading the clause, deduce only one meaning, so that the solution of a possible dispute to this clause is known in the most precise way possible; therefore that there is no hazard of interpretation, that the clause does not lend itself to an interpretation that could be unfavourable.
+Then, it is a contract that is unambiguous, that is to say that we must, on reading the clause, deduce only one meaning, so that the solution of a possible dispute to this clause is known in the most precise way possible; therefore, there is no chance of interpretation, that the clause does not lend itself to an interpretation that could be unfavourable.

 Afterwards, it is a contract that must be complete, that is to say, it is necessary to consider the entire field of the relationship between the franchisor and the franchisee and not to leave aside fields of relationship that in fact would not be governed by any rule, because otherwise, we will find ourselves helpless when we are in this situation.